 |Preview host||Our Cottage is in Edenderry Village located in the Lagan Valley and surrounded by immense natural beauty.
 The house is large and modern with a large garden of recently planted meadow garden seed which we hope will attract wild life.
 We are struggling to achieve this and with patches of grass which are threatening the flower seeds.
 There is a large area of vegetables including potatoes, fruit trees and raised beds..
 At the rear we are establishing a composting system which is in its infancy and requires work.
 We plan to include a pond area to shelter frogs etc during winter months.
 Most of the house is heated using wood burners so we usually stock up our supply of fuel during the summer months.
 This includes turf / peat from a nearby Irish bog and wood.
 WOOFER workers keen to work alongside us on these projects would be most welcome in our home.
 We are exceptionally friendly and can be flexible in our working arrangements.
 References and testimonials from existing workers available. |

 |Preview host||5 Acres in total, 2 within the Walled gardens here on the beautiful estate of Belvoir Castle. |

-A nursery and smallholding, member of the wholesome food association, in conversion to organic status, employing permaculture principles alongside old fashioned techniques, Fruit production, Vegetable production - principally producing Microgreens, edible flowers, saladings and also selling plants mail order .
+A nursery and smallholding, member of the wholesome food association, in conversion to organic status, employing permaculture principles alongside old fashioned techniques, Fruit production, Vegetable production - principally producing Microgreens, edible flowers and saladings.

-We are members of the wholesome food association, please look up their website, use no chemicals.
+We are members of the wholesome food association, please look up their website, we use no chemicals.

 All run by a well qualified and experienced nurseryman.

-Also hatch and rear poultry for eggs and the table, currently have Kune Kune, GOS Pigs, Cats and dogs!!!
+Also hatch and rear poultry for eggs and the table, currently have Kune Kune Pigs, Cats and dogs!!!